ASMSNMP User Setup: Complete Oracle ASM Monitoring Guide

 lspwusr

-If user already exists, it will list the user
+If user already exists, it will list the user.
+If not created already, use the steps below to create it.

 Step 3: Create the ASMSNMP User